Interested in joining other impassioned and dedicated people?

 Great for families, Citizen Science efforts enable us to learn what is on the land and what we are protecting.
 Whether you have special skills in birding, plant or wildlife identification, carpentry, or want to learn a new skill, you can get involved on your own time, in your own way.
 Volunteer opportunities include:

 - Vernal Pool Monitoring

 - Forest Health Surveying

 Or you can host a work party or BioBlitz at a preserve you love and want to take care of.
 Bring us your passion, ideas, family and friends, and we can put you to work!

 Our eyes on the ground and feet on the trail.
-These volunteers commit to a long-term role to care for a particular nature preserve.
-They visit the preserve often throughout the year and report back to us when they see a problem.
-They clear trails on their visits and let us know when a preserve needs staff attention.
+These volunteers commit to a long-term role to care for a particular nature preserve or working forest reserve.
+They visit the property often throughout the year, clearing trails and walking off trail along remote boundary lines.
+They clean up trash along roadsides, maintain logo signs, and repair anything on the ground that needs TLC.
+They report back to us twice a year and let us know when a property needs staff attention.

 Occasional field work days building trails, boardwalks, and parking areas.
 We will email you when we need help throughout the field season.
 See the upcoming work bees.

-Want to help out in the education department or the communications department or have a special skill you’d like to share?
+Want to help out in the education department or lead a community field trip?
+Can you help distribute our publications and maps?
+Or, do you have a special skill you’d like to share?
 We’d love to hear more.
-Give us a call or fill out the information form to the right and we will contact you.
+Give us a call or click on the Volunteer button and we will contact you.